International

 5. Future developments

 The study of fluids under extreme conditions is a rapidly evolving field.
-Current trends include (i) co-measurements of EXAFS and other spectroscopies (for example optical and vibrational spectroscopy, small-angle scattering), as well as better control of solution chemistry parameters, in particular pH and redox, (ii) accessing higher pressures with autoclave designs, since deep-earth processes are a hot topic in hydrothermal geochemistry (see, for example, Sverjensky et al., 2014[link]), (iii) lower energy (lower Z elements) spectroscopy enabled by new materials and (iv) adaptation to new detection methods on XAS beamlines, in particular high spectral resolution spectroscopy (Hazemann et al., 2009[link]).
+Current trends include (i) co-measurements of EXAFS and other spectroscopies (for example optical and vibrational spectroscopy, small-angle scattering), as well as better control of solution chemistry parameters, in particular pH and redox, (ii) accessing higher pressures with autoclave designs, since deep-earth processes are a hot topic in hydrothermal geochemistry (see, for example, Sverjensky et al., 2014link to reference), (iii) lower energy (lower Z elements) spectroscopy enabled by new materials and (iv) adaptation to new detection methods on XAS beamlines, in particular high spectral resolution spectroscopy (Hazemann et al., 2009link to reference).

 References